FMMT666/launchpad.py/README.md

 ### ButtonStateXY()

-    Returns the state of the last occured button event in the queue in X/Y mode.
+    Returns the state of buttons in X/Y mode.

       PARAMS:
       RETURN: [ ]                        An empty list if no event occured, otherwise...